naxxfish/domestic-objects/docs/OBJECT-REQUIREMENTS.md

 * Clothes pegs
 * A hook for a dishcloth
-* A cover for a standard 1 gang light switch
+* A cover for a UK 1 gang light switch
 * Plant pots
 * A spacer clip for 22mm copper plumbing pipes
 * A USB plug holder